-I've travelled to Bali, Indonesia, annually since 2009, where I spent a year living and teaching about dreams.
+I've travelled to Bali, Indonesia, nearly annually since 2009, where I spent a year living and teaching about dreams.
 When visiting Bali, I independently research Balinese dreams and cosmology, and until the fall of 2014 I was mentored by I Gusti Made Pujana, a beloved Balinese traditional healer, or Balian, who sadly passed from this world at that time.
 So many blessings to him.

 Certified as an ordained minister, I find great joy in facilitating deeply meaningful wedding ceremonies, customized for my clients.
 The power of ritual and ceremony is real, and by engaging in meaningful ways with life transitions we can fuel our lives tremendously.

 I continue my original career as a professional gemologist and fine jewelry appraiser, with my office in Walnut Creek, California.
-I work in great detail, whether it’s assessing a jewel or a dream, and after over thirty-three years in the field of gemology, I'm committed to maintaining excellence in this field, also.
+I work in great detail, whether it’s assessing a jewel or a dream, and after over thirty-five years in the field of gemology, I'm committed to maintaining excellence in this field, also.
 My appraisal clients are usually delighted to learn they can talk about their dreams with me, as well as their jewelry.
 I’ve become fascinated by the appearance of gems in dreams, and I’ve seen the way a person’s psyche and physiology can be affected in positive ways by the right gemstone or talisman.
 What a remarkable symbol for transformation a gem can be.
 I truly bridge the worlds of dreams and gems and am probably the world's only professional gemologist and dream specialist.
 It's possible to have more than one interest and career, and do well at both.